roseswe/ClusterMon/README.md

-# ClusterMon Wrapper for Generic Alerting
+# ClusterMon Wrapper for Generic Pacemaker Cluster Alerting

-This project is a set of different (shellscript) wrappers for the ClusterMon resoucre agent adressing different use cases
+This project is a set of different (shellscript) wrappers for the ClusterMon resource agent addressing different use cases to be used as a blue print.

 From the man page:  ocf_heartbeat_ClusterMon (7) - Runs crm_mon in the background, recording the cluster status (events) to an HTML file.

 ## Technical Details

-A Pacemaker cluster is an event driven system.
+A pacemaker cluster is an event driven system.
 In this context, an event is a resource failure or configuration change (not exhaustive).

 ClusterMon resource agent parameter and details can be found in the man page ocf_heartbeat_ClusterMon (7) [older]/ocf_pacemaker_ClusterMon (7), under <http://linux-ha.org/doc/man-pages/re-ra-ClusterMon.html>, on github <https://github.com/ClusterLabs/resource-agents/blob/main/heartbeat/ClusterMon> or with crm: